Bu11etmagnet/GuildWarsGuides/Kurzick-first-timer.md

 1. Get the "Experimental Weaponsmith" quest from him
 1. Get the "The Beak of Darkness" quest from Rutger zH
 1. Exit into Ferndale
-1. Get the "Kurzick supply lines" quest from Supplymaster Konrad
+1. Get the "Kurzick supply lines" quest from Supplymaster Konrad.
+   This is a repeatable quest, most useful for caster characters.
+   Having to repeatedly drop and pick up the supplies to get access to weapons makes this less practical for melee characters.
 1. Go right to the Melodic Gaki and get its horn
 1. Continue to the "Experimental Weaponsmith" / "The Beak of Darkness".
    Watch out for Oni popups.